Jon Stewart Tells Media To Try Out Journalism Instead Of Bashing Donald Trump

 “It’s kind of hard to tell others to have an independent free press when we’re not willing to have one ourselves.”

 The attacks have become very personal lately.
 Vanity Fair reported that when Donald Trump refused to attend the White House Correspondents Association it proved he was winning the war against the media.
-The win came when the organization’s president defended President Trump’s decision to limit access to media members such as CNN and Tne New York Times.
+The win came when the organization’s president defended President Trump’s decision to limit access to media members such as CNN and The New York Times.

 ” I don’t think that people should rush to judgment to suggest that this is the start of a big crackdown on media access.”